-What happens if my insurance company denies coverage?
+What happens if my insurance company denies proton therapy coverage?

 In most cases, we will file an appeal with the insurance company on your behalf.
 If coverage continues to be denied, California Protons Cancer Therapy Center offers a cash payment plan at a significant discount.